Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 1.1 Note

-- If you are using one of the treatments below that call for use of tinctures make sure you use alcohol-free tinctures only.
+- If using one of the treatments/recipes below with tinctures, use alcohol-free tinctures only.

-- Organic ingredients have greater medicinal value than non-organic, in addition, non-organic can be high in herbicide and pesticide residue - go organic as much as you possibly can.
+- Organic ingredients have greater medicinal value than non-organic, go organic as much as possible, use human food grade, pure ingredients.

-- If you have decided on using a particular treatment - read the related links when provided.
+- If you've decided on using a particular recipe or treatment from the selection below - read the related links when provided.
 These links are an important source of detailed information on health benefits, selection of quality and appropriate products, cautions, interactions, etc.

 - Baking Soda